<<Previous | Story Intro | Return to Stories | Next >>

 The consensus was that the women of Nutesh's village would be in the harem.
 Hopefully only one or two guards would be deemed necessary.
 More than that number would be difficult to dispatch quietly.
 Stealth was their greatest weapon at the moment.

 It had also been discussed that a dozen or more frightened women would be incapable of remaining quiet in the ventilation shafts of the ship.
 While that method of approach would be used to get to the harem, leaving it would be altogether different.
 It had been Sam who had suggested simply tagging the women with Asgard beaming devices, having them returned to the Daedalus immediately, and then the teams would be able to remain hidden on their way back to the transport rings.
 The same devices could be used to rescue the men, after the women were safely on board the Daedalus.
-The entire team had taken the time to thank their gizmo expert for having managed to 'reverse engineer' the devices given to them by the Asgard, allowing her and the other scientists to build nearly a dozen of their own beaming devices, allowing them the option of using the little gadgets.
+The entire team had taken the time to thank their gizmo expert for having managed to 'reverse engineer' the devices given to them by the Asgard, allowing her and the other scientists to build nearly a dozen of their own beaming devices, which gave them the option of using the little gadgets.

 The rings would be used by SG-1, because the team wanted the enemy Jaffa…wanted Chaahk…to know that his ship had been boarded.
 They wanted him aware of the fact that he was under attack.
 It was perhaps foolhardy, but if their rescue was too smooth, it was possible that Chaahk might not arrive on the ship before it was destroyed.
 Taking that Goa'uld out of the equation permanently might have been secondary to the rescue, but it was a main goal for SG-1.